-The Law on Libraries (1995) establishes the state governance of library activities, the system of libraries, the procedure of formation of the libraries fund, the structure of this fund and its protection.
-The Law was amended in 2013 in order to establish the protection of copyright and related rights in the libraries and set the principles of the appointment of executives.
+The Law on Libraries (1995) (last edition in 2020) establishes the state governance of library activities, the system of libraries, the procedure of formation of the libraries fund, the structure of this fund and its protection.
+The Law was amended in 2013 in order to establish the protection of copyright and related rights in libraries and set the principles of the appointment of executives.
 In 2004, the Law was amended by adding a new article, which established the Council of Libraries.
 The Council was defined as an expert and consultative body of the Ministry of Culture.

 The document Strategic Directions of Library Development 2016–2022 was approved by Order No. ĮV-344 of the Minister of Culture on 29 April 2016.
-The directions are aimed at the effective use of the potential of libraries as the efficient information infrastructure, ensuring the development of lifelong learning of society members and their social and economic welfare, as well as maximising the impact on national and regional development.
+The directions are aimed at the effective use of the potential of libraries as an efficient information infrastructure, ensuring the development of lifelong learning of society members and their social and economic welfare, as well as maximising the impact on national and regional development.

 The Regulations of Protection of the Library Stock were approved by Order No. 499 of the Minister of Culture on 6 October 2010.
 The document regulates the accounting of the Lithuanian library stock, receipt of documents, transfer of the stock, verification of the stock, writing off of documents, stock protection, and staff liability.